SAP-archive/teched2020-DAT262/exercises/dd1/README.md

 In this editor, enter value for the SQL View name in the annotation **`@AbapCatalog.sqlViewName`**, e.g. **`Z_SQL_EPM_BUPA`**.<br>
 The SQL view name is the internal/technical name of the view which will be created in the database.<br>
 **`Z_CDS_EPM_BUPA`** is the name of the CDS view which provides enhanced view-building capabilities in ABAP.
-You should always use the CDS view name in your ABAP applications.<br>
+You should always use the CDS view name in your ABAP applications.<br><br>
 The data source plus its fields have automatically been added to the view definition because of the reference to the data source object we gave in step 3.
 If you haven't provided that value before, you can easily search for and add your data source using the keyboard shortcut ***CTRL+SPACE***.<br><br>
 ![](/exercises/dd1/images/1-006a.JPG)